Introduction

 Service Academy Cadets/Midshipmen | 350 *TDY Weight Allowance |

-NOTE 1: Includes a Uniformed Service regular and Reserve Component member and an officer holding a temporary commission in the US Army/Air Force.
+NOTE 1: This table includes Uniformed Service regulars, Reserve Component members and officers holding a temporary commission in the US Army/Air Force.

 NOTE 3: A member appointed from an: